Using excursions with INLA

 time.index <- inla.spde.make.index("time", n.spde = spde$n.spde)

-Since we want to analyze the output using excursions
+Since we want to analyze the output using excursions, the

 additional option control.compute = list(config = TRUE)